opiliones/Snail/README.md

   1
   2 3
   ```
-* getpid
-  This command returns its process id.
 * usage
   This command shows usage the command specified at the argument.
   When no argument is specified, it shows list of all built-in functions.